Year of entry 2024

 Join our online taster courses

-Our five-part series of courses will show you how environmental management policies are developed and help you understand the challenges surrounding their formulation.
-Join today on FutureLearn.
+Find out if this course is right for you by trying our five-part series of free online courses that will show you how environmental management policies are developed and help you understand the challenges surrounding their formulation.

 You'll take nine months of taught classes, followed by approximately three months of independent project work in association with an industry partner.